michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0085.md

 - v: ask for and get free; be a parasite
 - v: gather sponges, in the ocean
 ### Family
-sponge: sponged, spongelike, sponger, sponges, sponging, spongy+;sponger: spongers;spongy: spongier, spongily, sponginess
+- sponge: sponged, spongelike, sponger, sponges, sponging, spongy+
+- sponger: spongers
+- spongy: spongier, spongily, sponginess
 ### Examples
 - “What she reads about, she absorbs like a sponge.”
 - She’s on her way to Greenwich, Conn., to sponge off her sister, who married rich.